shurinov/mon_umee/readme.md

 ./mon_install.sh
 ```
 It will install telegraf agent, clone project repo and extract your node data as MONIKER, VALOPER ADDR, RPC PORT.
-You should answer some question about your monitoring service from part **Monitoring server installation**
+You should answer some questions about your monitoring service from part **Monitoring server installation**

 #### Manual installation